ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

- 	    The code below currently enters a loop where it keeps printing even.
-Fix the code so that it prints Even and Odd for numbers 0 to 9.
+ 	    The code below currently enters a loop where it keeps printing "Even".
+Fix the code so that it prints "Even" and "Odd" for numbers 0 to 9.

             .. activecode::  ch8ex14q
                 :nocodelens: